-ROYAL BERKSHIRE HOSPITAL
+ROYAL BERKSHIRE HOSPITAL, READING

-The Royal Berks has a multi-storey car park, accessed from Craven Road, and there are parking charges for this car park.
+The Royal Berkshire Hospital has a multi-storey car park, accessed from Craven Road, and there are parking charges for this car park.
 Parking is free for disabled badge holders and there are designated parking spaces for disabled visitors - disabled badge holders are asked not to park on yellow lines anywhere on site.
 When entering the car park, take a ticket and keep it with you (don’t leave it in the car).
 When you are ready to leave the hospital, you need to pay the amount due at a pay station (on levels 0 and 2) to validate your ticket so you can exit the car park.

 Parking charges are: